MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 > [!NOTE]
 >
 > - The value of a sensitive variable is visible when you send it outside desktop flows or displayed through the **Display message**  action.
 > - Sensitivity isn't inheritable in variables.
 If you add or assign a sensitive variable to another variable, the resulting variable won't be sensitive by default.
-The exception to this rule applies only to credential variable types - credential variables (produced either by the respective action or by reassignment from another variable) are always sensitive, and their sensitivity is enforced.
-The same exception also applies to the 'Password' property of credential variable types.
+The exception to this rule applies only to credential variable types.
+Credential variables, produced either by the respective action or by reassignment from another variable, are always sensitive, and their sensitivity is enforced.
+The same exception also applies to the "Password" property of credential variable types.
 > - Marking a variable as sensitive hides its values from the summary of the **Set variable** action.
 > - The input details of the **Set variable** action aren't visible in the desktop flow logs when the contained variables have been marked as sensitive.
 > - Masking sensitive variables during debugging provides only a basic form of protection to developers from third parties looking at their screens.